Back to Blog

 Step 3: Understanding the Interface

-• Search bar: Find stocks, ETFs, and cryptocurrencies
+• Search bar: Look up stocks, ETFs, and crypto by name or ticker symbol.

-• Account: Manage your account settings and features
+• Account: Manage your settings, view documents, and access other features.

 Essential Trading Strategies